Thornton-le-Dale: Tourism

 The village has a large car park area and is also served by buses such as the Coastliner's route 840 (Leeds to Whitby) and Route 128 on the East Yorkshire service.

-A regular attraction is the Motor Museum, owned by D. T. Mathewson, which exhibits a collection of classic and vintage cars from 1918 to 1976.
-The Mathewsons run a car and automobilia sales auction, which has also been regularly shown in a series called Bangers & Cash made for the Yesterday TV channel, with a spin-off series featuring Derek, Paul and Dave Mathewson named Restoring Classics.
+A regular attraction is the Motor Museum, which exhibits a collection of classic and vintage cars from 1918 to 1976.
+The Mathewson family run a car and automobilia sales auction business, which is the subject of the television series 'Bangers & Cash' narrated by Toby Foster made for the Yesterday TV channel, with a spin-off series featuring Derek, Paul and Dave Mathewson named Restoring Classics.
 Even earlier, in 1906, there was a display of "vintage vehicles" at a garage in the village.

 Another attraction, Go Ape Dalby, provides zip lining opportunities in the Dalby Forest.
 The North Yorkshire Moors Railway in nearby Pickering offers rides on a steam or heritage diesel train on one of the historic lines in the area and is known to television viewers as the heritage line featured in Channel 5's The Yorkshire Steam Railway: All Aboard.
 The Beck Isle Museum features displays of historic sets and objects.

 Stage Three of the 2018 Tour de Yorkshire started in Richmond and finished in Scarborough.
 The cyclists travelled through Thornton-le-Dale.

 Annual events

 On the first Saturday in December, the Village Lights Committee (all volunteers) stage the annual Christmas lights 'Switch On'.
 This is the culmination of a whole year's work of raising money and putting up the lights around the village.

-Events scheduled for 2018 included the Spring Gala in May, the traditional rural Thornton Show and the Flower, Scarecrow Festival and Produce Show in August as well as the Harvest Festivals in September.
+Regular annual events include a Spring Gala held in May or June, the traditional rural Thornton Show and Scarecrow Festival, both in August, and Harvest Festivals held each September.

-In August, most years, the Thornton Show and the Scarecrow Festival are held.
 The Thornton le Dale players, formed in the 1940s, puts on plays in spring and summer, with a major production usually held in November at the village hall.